dotkernel/api/README.md

 Dotkernel API is a production-ready REST API application built on the [Mezzio microframework](https://github.com/mezzio) and [Laminas](https://github.com/laminas) components, which implements standards like PSR-3, PSR-4, PSR-7, PSR-11 and PSR-15.

-It ships assembled rather than as a starting point: OAuth2 authorisation, role-based access control, HAL responses with RFC 7807 error handling, admin and user management, mail, pagination, and a generated OpenAPI specification are wired together, tested, and maintained as a unit.
+It ships assembled rather than as a starting point: OAuth2 authorization, role-based access control, HAL responses with RFC 7807 error handling, admin and user management, mail, pagination, and a generated OpenAPI specification are wired together, tested, and maintained as a unit.

 Dotkernel API is an alternative for legacy Laminas API Tools (formerly Apigility) applications and is based on Enrico Zimuel's [Zend Expressive API - Skeleton example](https://github.com/ezimuel/zend-expressive-api).